 Does the Type of Surgery Matter?

-The type of surgery matters when it comes to workers’ compensation cases because workers comp insurance companies take into account the future long-term rehabilitation costs or permanent disability benefits.
+The type of surgery matters when it comes to workers’ compensation cases because workers’ comp insurance companies take into account the future long-term rehabilitation costs or permanent disability benefits.

 The type of surgery can determine the likelihood of a full recovery or permanent work restrictions.
 Certain surgeries have a high success rate and offer patients a full recovery with no lingering physical limitations.

-Other surgeries, even if initially successful, may result in permanent work-related restrictions due to the nature of the procedure or underlying conditions.
+Other surgeries, even if initially successful, may result in permanent work-related restrictions due to the nature of the medical procedure or underlying conditions.
 These restrictions may restrict the ability to perform certain tasks or limit their work capacity permanently.

 In cases where the surgery is deemed urgent, the insurance company will review and approve or deny the treatment within a few days.
 However, if the surgery is non-urgent, it can take several weeks to receive a verdict.
 During this time, the insurance company might also request an independent medical examination.

 This can further prolong the approval process and add even more time before you can move forward with your surgical treatment.
-It’s important to work with an experienced workers’ comp lawyer to advocate for your rights and help expedite your access to medical treatments.
+It’s important to work with an experienced workers’ comp lawyer to advocate for your rights and help expedite your access to additional medical treatments.

 Main Factors That Help Determine a Workers’ Compensation Settlement Amount